 IPO: stands for initial public offering.

-Lagging Indicator: factor known to trail the price action of an underlying security.
+Lagging Indicator: factor is known to trail the price action of the underlying security.

 Level 1: Current Bid Price vs. Current Ask Price.